leclubme/leclubme.github.io/_posts/2018-05-01-remote-frontend-engineer.md

 -----------
 * Take pride in your work, are self-disciplined and have a great work ethic;
 * Have extreme attention to detail;
+* Are a self-starter and don't need someone nagging to get you started;
 * Enjoy moving fast and use modern tools and approaches supporting that goal;
 * Can take responsibility for quality & maintainability of codebase and your tasks;
 * Communicate well;